 Continue reading Inside Job by Mark William Sephton

 Publication Date: July 9, 2013

-New Stars for Old: Stories from the History of Astronomy is a collection of 20 short stories highlighting the human aspect of science through entertaining tales starring key historical figures.
+New Stars for Old by Marc Read is a collection of 20 short stories highlighting the human aspect of science through entertaining tales starring key historical figures.

 Continue reading New Stars for Old by Marc Read

 Recently the local library in the town where I work announced that they had bought 15,000 e-books and intend to eventually go completely to a paperless format.
 Is that realistic for a library?
 They boast that there will be no hold lists for books, patrons will be able to just check out what they need to their e-reader but what about those valuable research texts on which kids rely to do term projects?